Calcitriol: Medical use

 Calcitriol has been used in an ointment for the treatment of psoriasis, although the vitamin D analogue calcipotriol (calcipotriene) is more commonly used.
 Calcitriol has also been given by mouth for the treatment of psoriasis and psoriatic arthritis.
 Research on the noncalcemic actions of calcitriol and other VDR-ligand analogs and their possible therapeutic applications has been reviewed.

 Adverse effects

-The main adverse drug reaction associated with calcitriol therapy is hypercalcemia – early symptoms include: nausea, vomiting, constipation, anorexia, apathy, headache, thirst, pruritus, sweating, and/or polyuria.
+The main adverse drug reaction associated with calcitriol therapy is hypercalcaemia – early symptoms include: nausea, vomiting, constipation, anorexia, apathy, headache, thirst, pruritus, sweating, and/or polyuria.
 Compared to other vitamin D compounds in clinical use (cholecalciferol, ergocalciferol), calcitriol has a higher risk of inducing hypercalcemia.
 However, such episodes may be shorter and easier to treat due to its relatively short half-life.

 High calcitriol levels may also be seen in human disease states in patients not on supplementation.
 In someone with hypercalcaemia and high calcitriol levels, low intact parathyroid hormone levels are usually present.

 The major conditions with hypercalcaemia due to elevated calcitriol levels are lymphoma, tuberculosis and sarcoidosis where excess production occurs due to ectopic 25(OH)D-1-hydroxylase (CYP27B1) expressed in macrophages.

 Other conditions producing similar findings including: